 (50% x $10) – (50% x $5) = $5 – $2.50 = $2.50.

-Despite the now more attractive deal, many people still wouldn’t take the deal because you might lose!
-This is thanks to loss aversion.
-We instinctively lean towards avoiding the losses more so than acquiring the potential gains.
+Despite the now more attractive deal, many people still wouldn’t take the deal.
+This is thanks to Loss Aversion Theory.
+We naturally lean towards avoiding the losses more so than acquiring the potential gains.